 As mentioned the Jewish commander Eleazar ordered his soldiers to set fire to all remainings within the city except a granary.
 It was meant to mean, that city wasn’t taken by hunger, but its defenders chose to die instead of falling to slavery.
 Despite this fact, the excavations show, that granaries were burnt too.
 However, it is not clear enough if it was caused by Romans or defenders.
 It is suspected that fire moved from buildings in the neighbourhood.

 Two women with five children hidden in canals managed to escape from Masada.

 This night Eleazar ordered people to kill wives and children first and then take their own life.
 Next day Romans found 967 dead bodies except two women and five children hidden in the caves.

 The siege lasted for 2-3 months.
 Pliny the Elder claimed that within five years after the suppression of the rebellion in Judea, Rome managed to obtain a huge sum of 800, 000 sesterces from the perfume trade in the region.
 This proves that Masada’s real goal was primarily money and the desire to take over the balsam plantation in En Gedi – near Masada.

-After conquering of Masada Roman military station functioned there for a certain period of time.
-Then it became the place of residence for Byzantine monks (with the remainings of the mosaic chapel as a proof).
-They were murder during Arabic or Persian raid.
+After conquering Masada Roman military station functioned there for a certain period of time.
+Then it became the place of residence for Byzantine monks (with the remainings of the mosaic chapel as proof).
+They were murdered during the Arabic or Persian raid.
 Since the seventh century CE Masada hasn’t been settled.